tahoe-lafs/tahoe-lafs/docs/frontends/magic-folder.rst

 This frontend only works on Linux and Windows.
 There is a ticket to add support for Mac OS X and BSD-based systems (`#1432`_).

-Subdirectories of the local directory are not monitored.
-If a subdirectory is created, it will be ignored. (`#1433`_)

-If files are created or changed in the local directory just after the gateway has started, it might not have connected to a sufficient number of servers when the upload is attempted, causing the upload to fail. (`#1449`_)

-Files that were created or changed in the local directory while the gateway was not running, will not be uploaded. (`#1458`_)

 The only way to determine whether uploads have failed is to look at the 'Operational Statistics' page linked from the Welcome page.
 This only shows a count of failures, not the names of files.
 Uploads are never retried.